tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/lease-share.md

 ---
-title: Lease Share (REST API) - Azure Storage
+title: Lease Share (FileREST API) - Azure Files
 description: The Lease Share operation creates and manages a lease on an Azure file share.
 author: wmgries